nettijoe96/bloom-server/README.md

 }
 ```

-## still TODO
+## TODO
-1. Populating messages on the server side
-2. Database to store messages on server side
+1. Database to store messages on server side